The fallout from a case of ethical blindness can be just as damaging as a high-profile lawsuit, in terms of brand identity and reputational damage.

 - Fourthly, companies are not islands.
 There are a number of interesting platforms in which these issues are being actively discussed from both the business’ and society’s point of view.
 By pooling resources and brainpower, companies are likely to find commercial applications for AI faster and more efficiently, without compromising their corporate values and integrity.

-The law is often not clear and the public is now pushing for companies to have greater accountability and transparency in society.
+The law is often not clear and the public is now pushing for companies to have greater accountability and transparency in the society.
 In response, companies are now focusing on legal protections, highly sophisticated data management systems, human resources and partnerships to combat risks.